Fine Art

 Reproduction

 Golden shiners live in large groups (shoals) that roam widely.
 Several laboratory studies have shown that the movements of a shoal can be determined by a minority of individuals at the front of it.
-For example, an individual that know when and where food is available within a large tank can lead many other fish to the right place at the right time of day.[5]
-If all fish have similar knowledge, there is still a tendency for some individuals to be found always at the front of a moving shoal, possibly because they are intrinsically hungrier and more motivated to find food.[6]
-Small fish are also found more often at the front of a shoal than larger fish, again possibly because they are more motivated to find food.[7]
+For example, an individual that knows when and where food is available within a large tank can lead many other fish to the right place at the right time of day.[13]
+If all fish have similar knowledge, there is still a tendency for some individuals to be found always at the front of a moving shoal, possibly because they are intrinsically hungrier and more motivated to find food.[14]
+Small fish are also found more often at the front of a shoal than larger fish, again possibly because they are more motivated to find food.[15]

-Like other minnows, golden shiners are sensitive to the release of an alarm substance, or Schreckstoff, contained within special skin cells.
+Like other minnows, golden shiners are sensitive to the release of an alarm substance, or schreckstoff, contained within special skin cells.
 If a predator catches and bites into a minnow, the skin is broken, the substance is released, and other minnows in the vicinity can detect the substance and react to it by leaving the area.
 The substance can also survive intact in the feces of a predator, and minnows can thus detect the presence of a minnow-eating predator through the presence of its feces.
-In the laboratory, golden shiners were found to react strongly to water that contained feces from snakes that had eaten other golden shiners, but not nearly as much to water laden with feces from snakes that had eaten green swordtails, a fish that does not possess an alarm substance.[8]
+In the laboratory, golden shiners were found to react strongly to water that contained feces from snakes that had eaten other golden shiners, but not nearly as much to water laden with feces from snakes that had eaten green swordtails, a fish that does not possess an alarm substance.[16]

 Like other fishes, golden shiners have a good daily time sense and can anticipate the arrival of food when this food is made available at the same time of the day or night.[17][18]
 They can also do this when there is more than one mealtime a day.[19]
 This anticipation is expressed as swimming and positioning towards the food source, and other naive individuals can perceive this and join the anticipating fish in the hope of sharing its food.[20]